Elkhan-Isayev/java-tetris/README.md

 # Welcome
-It's programm that will help you relax at work.
+This game will help you relax and have fun.

 ## Installation
 1. Download project to your computer
-2. Run Tetis.java
+2. Run Tetris.java
 3. Enjoy :)

 ## Can I contribute?